 Imagination Library of Montgomery County, Maryland was founded by Susan & Peter Greif and Debbie Pollak in May of 2015.
 They share a love of books and reading, and wanted to share that passion with young children.

 Susan serves as board president, and Debbie is our executive director.
 Peter is a board member and serves as our IT Department.
-The board also includes Gail Hoelscher, who provides Spanish translations of our newsletter, and Richard Pollak.
-Volunteers Barbara McClelland and Jan Hirshberg help administer the affiliate.
+Helen Teklebrahan is our program coordinator.
+Volunteer Shelby Speer is our newsletter coordinator and Board member Gail Hoelscher provides Spanish translations of the newsletter.

 Who we serve